EGO-Tech/starbase-ships/stocker/README.md

 For v1.0.2 and below, do this by using your universal tool on the ISAN panel on the pilot console and clearing the value of the `_` field.
 The first time will show ISAN as offline, repeat clearing the value again to reset ISAN and NavGrid.

 ### Mining

 To approach an asteroid, point the center range finder at an asteroid and activate `Approach`.
 Once in range (optimum range is 10 to 14m on `Distance`), activate `Mining Lasers` to turn on the mining lasers.
-`Pulse` will activate pulsing of the lasers while `Laser Sweep Height` and `Laser Sweep Depth` will adjust sweeping distances of the lasers. `Eco` mode will only use the top two lasers to conserve power if needed.
+`Laser Sweep Height` and `Laser Sweep Depth` will adjust sweeping distances of the lasers. `Eco` mode will only use the top two lasers to conserve power if needed.

 `Mine` is a button which will activate automated mining.
 Point the center range finder at an asteroid and activate.
 It will activate `Material Scanner` and `Approach`, and once in range it will automatically activate `Lasers`.

 `Collect` turns on the two ore collectors.
 Ore collectors automatically adjust to point towards objects detected by the center range finder.

 If batteries start running out of charge while mining, turn on `Min Gen`.
 Continous use of the lasers and collectors at the same time requires a `Min Generator Limit` of around 90%.

+**NOTE:** For safety, lasers will turn off if the total fuel is less that 2,000 units.

 #### Ore Scanner